nigalinson/BitchMachine/README.md

 # Implementation

 Android system allows user apps to monitor Notifications and Window Content Change Events of apps with some specific package names.

 So, When these events happens:

 - achieve notifications with red envelope key words
 - achieve messages with red envelope key words in chat list
 - achieve messages with red envelope key words in chat detail

-we'll key performing click actions until red envelope "achieveUI", Then find the button with key words '拆', and perform click on it. after this, you need to rool back to chat list activity.
+we'll keep performing click actions until red envelope "achieveUI", Then find the button with key words '拆', and perform click on it. after this, you need to roll back to chat list activity.

 WARNING: For technical study only, not for commercial use